Motor racing-Australian F1 Grand Prix and MotoGP round axed for 2021 | Sports-Games

 - Australia

-The Australian Grand Prix has been axed for the second year in a row with the 21st round of the Formula One championship a victim of the country's tight COVID-19 border controls, organizers said on Tuesday.
+The Australian Formula One Grand Prix and MotoGP round were canceled for the second successive year on Tuesday because of the border controls in place to keep the novel coronavirus out of the country.

-The 2020 edition of the Melbourne race was canceled at the last minute as the pandemic took hold and this year's race was moved from its traditional season-opening spot to Nov.
-21. Australia's borders are still effectively closed, however, and the requirement for anybody entering the country to quarantine for 14 days looks set to remain in place at least until the end of the year.
+The 2020 edition of the Formula One race was canceled at the last minute as the pandemic took hold and this year's Melbourne round was shifted from its traditional season-opening spot to Nov.
+21. Australia's borders are still effectively closed, however, and the requirement for anybody entering to quarantine for 14 days looks set to remain in place until the end of the year, at the earliest.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)